 1815: The tombstone of a Conrad Smith who is buried at Robinsonville indicates that he was born in 1815.

 1840: A Conrad Smith household appears in a transcript the 1840 census of Southampton Township, Bedford County with one male and one female in the 20 to 30 age bracket, and one male and one female in the up to age five bracket.

 1840: The 1884 book "History of Bedford, Somerset and Fulton Counties" states, "Monroe township was organized in 1840".

-1861: Although I can't prove it references the right Conrad Smith, the following notice is from the August 9, 1861 issue of the "Bedford Inquirer" newspaper:
+1861: The following notice concerning the property of a Conrad Smith in Southampton Township is from the August 9, 1861 issue of the "Bedford Inquirer" newspaper:

 1894: A Conrad D. Smith, who according to his tombstone was born January 11, 1815 and died May 23, 1894, is buried in the Robinsonville Cemetery (39.8868217, -78.3493195), Bedford County, Pennsylvania.

 1899: The April 28, 1899 issue of the "Cumberland Times" newspaper states, "Mrs. Margaret Smith, widow of Conrad Smith, died at her home in Purcell Bedford County PA on April 17, aged 86 years, 6 months, and 21 days."
 Purcell is in Mann Township, Bedford County, Pennsylvania.
 She is also buried in the Robinsonville Cemetery.
 Here is another obituary of Conrad Smith's wife that she died at the residence of her son-in-law James Jay: